(Part 1 of MASTERS OF THE UNIVERSE: REVELATION arrives on Netflix on July 23)

 Beyond that, Masters of the Universe: Revelation dares to ask tougher, more existential questions as well.
 What does power mean, exactly?
 What kind of morality is there in a war for “peace” that lasts for decades and only benefits an oligarchy?
 And, even more importantly, who decides the wielder of that power?

 Where the story goes next is best left unspoiled.
 At just five episodes, the first half of the season moves extremely briskly, throwing curveballs left and right.
 The pacing, and some cameos, admittedly feel like Smith and co. have bit off a bit more they can chew at times.

 The action, which there is a lot of, is thoroughly exciting and inventive.
 But, as with the first season of Castlevania, Powerhouse Animation is still finding its rhythm.
 Some elements feel dreadfully unpolished, while others stand out gorgeously.

 But minor grumbles aside, this is epic, grand-scale storytelling you wouldn’t expect from the low-key indie director.
 Smith likes to joke he’d never be allowed to direct a Marvel film, but his handling of the material suggests he wouldn’t be the worst choice for the job, either.

-Combine that with a stellar cast (everyone from Mark Hamill to Stephen Root has come to play), and some delightful visuals from Powerhouse Animation and REVELATION should delight new and old fans alike.
+Combine that with a stellar cast (everyone from Mark Hamill to Stephen Root has come to play), and some delightful visuals from Powerhouse Animation and Masters of the Universe: Revelation should delight new and old fans alike.
 Well, not all of them; some will admittedly hate where the series takes the characters.